cyberandlaw/pirf-site/docs/index.md

 The inspiration for this project stems from lessons learned in industry to unofficial ad hoc guides we've developed for our family and friends after they experience a breach or when they ask for cybersecurity related help.
 We hope this can serve as a resource for you, your friends and family, and your organization.

-The advice contained herein borrows from current enterprise indicident response techniques and simplifies them for everyday users.
+The advice contained herein borrows from current enterprise incident response techniques and simplifies them for everyday users.
 The core phases in any incident response plan are:

 1. [Prevention](framework/prevention/prevention.md)
 2. [Detection](framework/detection/detection.md)